→ Process and context Archimate model

 We want our simulations to identify the set of hardcoded algorithmic trading rules that minimize the shortfall risk.

-The "profit" calculation implemented in our program is not going to be a valid financial calculation.
+The "profit" calculation implemented in our program is going to be a simplified one.
 The main limitations and assumptions are:

 Our pricing function is not going to be linear, which implies that a huge number of stochastic simulations is required.